• Skip to primary navigation

 When baking round items, use bead baking racks, holders, or shaped aluminum foil.
 These surfaces will help maintain your project's shape while you're baking it.

-How to Bake Polymer Clay: Recommended Temperature and Time for Popular Brands
+Temperature for Polymer Clay and Time for Popular Brands

 For a quick reference, here's a table summarizing the time and temperature requirements for a ¼" (6mm) thickness of polymer clay piece from some of the most common brands: